Home Alone (franchise): Home Sweet Home Alone (2021)

 In August 2019, following the acquisition of 21st Century Fox by Disney, Disney CEO Bob Iger announced that a new film in the franchise, Home Sweet Home Alone, was in development, and would premiere on the company's streaming service, Disney+.
 By October of the same year, Dan Mazer had entered negotiations to direct the film, with a script co-written by Mikey Day and Streeter Seidell.
 Hutch Parker and Dan Wilson will serve as producers.
 The plot centered around a boy named Max, who faces off against a married couple after he allegedly steals something of theirs.
 Filming was reported to begin in the first quarter of 2020, with casting underway.
 In November, it was confirmed that the film would be shot in Montreal, Quebec, Canada, taking place from February to April.
 In December 2019, Archie Yates was cast as the lead, with Rob Delaney and Ellie Kemper set to play antagonists.

 In March 2020, filming on all Disney projects, including Home Alone which had begun filming in Canada, were halted due to the COVID-19 pandemic and industry restrictions worldwide.
 In July 2020, Ally Maki, Kenan Thompson, Chris Parnell, Aisling Bea, Pete Holmes, Timothy Simons, and Mikey Day had joined the cast.
 By November 2020, filming on all the movies that had been postponed by the coronavirus had resumed filming, and in some cases completed principal photography.

 The film stars Ellie Kemper, Rob Delaney, Archie Yates, Aisling Bea, Kenan Thompson, Tim Simons, Pete Holmes, Ally Maki, and Chris Parnell.
+In December 2024, during a Q&A event, original films star Macaulay Culkin confirmed that he had declined to appear in the film, stating that he'd need to get a good script to reprise his role.
+He also joked that any potential script could not be worse than Home Sweet Home Alone.

 Future

+In December 2024, during a Q&A event, when original star Macaulay Culkin was asked if he would ever appear in another Home Alone sequel, he stated that he would need to get a good script, but joked that there was no way any potential script could be worse than Home Sweet Home Alone.
+In August 2025, the director of the first two films, Chris Columbus said that the franchise should be left alone and that a reboot would be a "mistake", saying that it can't be recaptured.
+In November 2025, Culkin said that he was open to doing a sequel to Home Alone, revealing his idea of Kevin McCallister battling his own son who sets up traps for him while he is locked out of the house.
+In July 2026, it was reported that Disney had met with Culkin to discuss his idea for a new Home Alone sequel.